Markov chains revisited: Discrete-time chains II: the long-term behaviour

 for all $z$ in $D_1$, we can extend $z\mapsto(1-z)G(z)$ analytically in $D_{\kappa}$.
 Because the above equation then holds for all $z$ in $D_\kappa$, it follows that $G$ has no singularities in $D_{\kappa}$ except for a simple pole at $z=1$.

 Conversely, if, for some $\kappa>1$, $G$ is analytic on $D_{\kappa}$ except for a simple pole at $1$, then \eqref{eq:dn782gtby2} allows us to extend $F$ (defined by replacing $D_{\kappa}$ in \eqref{eq:kendallF} with $D_1$) analytically in $D_{\kappa}$.
-As the Taylor expansion is unique, the series in the right-hand side of \eqref{eq:kendallF} is convergent for all $z$ in $ D_\kappa$ and the equation holds if we replace ``$:=$'' with ``$=$''.
+It follows that the radius of convergence of the series in \eqref{eq:kendallF} is at least $\kappa$ and, by the the equation holds if we replace ``$:=$'' with ``$=$''.
 Because the chain is aperiodic, $p_n(x)$ tends to $\pi_\gamma(x)$ as $n$ approaches infinity (Theorem \ref{thrm:pointlims}$(i)$) which implies that